MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorial.md

 ## Join data types

-How would you find two specific event types and in which state each of them happened?
+Use join data types to find two specific event types and in which state each of them happened.

 You can pull storm events with the first `EventType` and the second `EventType`, and then join the two sets on `State`: